Stow, Massachusetts: Apple orchards

 Stow is also well known for its apple orchards (Carver Hill, Small Farm, Derby Ridge Farms, Honey Pot Hill, One Stack Farm and Shelburne Farms), which provide tourism for the town in the fall.

-Town Center
+Town center

 The town center contains a memorial for the Stow soldiers lost in the French and Indian War, Revolutionary War, both World Wars, the Korean War, the Vietnam War, and the various U.S. involvements in the Middle East.
 Townspeople gather at the site on Memorial Day.

 Near the Randall Library (named after John Witt Randall) is a trolley station from when the town was connected by trolley line to Boston and Waltham.

 Assabet Wildlife Sanctuary

 A significant portion of the Assabet River National Wildlife Refuge (opened in 2005) is located in Stow.

 American Heritage Museum

-A military history museum built in 2018 and located on the grounds of the Collings Foundation, with a large collection of tanks and other artifacts from World War I, World War II, the Korean War, Vietnam War, Gulf War, Iraq War, September 11, 2001 and the War on Terrorism.
+A military history museum built in 2018 and located on the grounds of the Collings Foundation, with a large collection of tanks and other artifacts from World War I, World War II, the Korean War, Vietnam War, Gulf War, Iraq War, the September 11 attacks and its ensuing War on Terrorism.